What The Plan Will Do

 • Parking and access via West 77th Street.

-An investment of $8.1 million in Braemar Park would include:
+An investment of $8.1 million at Braemar Park will include:

 • A new trail system for better walking, mountain biking and cross-country skiing.